flutter/website/web-analogs.md

 A [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) widget
 centers its child both horizontally and vertically.

-To accomplish a similar effect in CSS, the parent element uses either a “flex” or “table-cell” display behavior.
+To accomplish a similar effect in CSS, the parent element uses either a flex or table-cell display behavior.
 The examples on this page show the flex behavior.

 <div class="lefthighlight">